-Everyone who wants to visit Hellas Verona and the Stadio Bentegodi should ready the cult classic 'A season with Verona' from writer Tim Sparks first.
+Everyone who wants to visit Hellas Verona and the Stadio Bentegodi should read the cult classic 'A season with Verona' from writer Tim Sparks first.
 But with this mini-guide we'll help you a little bit on your way to the best football hotspots in this beautiful city.

-Start also at the Zanzi Bar
+Start at the Zanzi Bar

 Back to the 1990 World Cup in Bentegodi